 This assignment prompt outlines the purpose and parameters of the assignment and includes embedded links to the online media you will need to write your business brief.
-It also links to additional articles and an assortment of different organizations' retention policies that will help you formulate your recommendation.
+It also links to additional articles and an assortment of different organizations' teamwork/team formation/collaboration policies and practices that will help you formulate your recommendation.
 Click this link to view the rubric explaining the five major criteria used to evaluate your business brief.

 We have also provided a functional model that you can use while drafting and revising your business brief.
 Click here to access that model.